检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 CBR backs up data of EVS disks and uses the backup to create new disks.
 EVS Creating a Cloud Disk Backup Cloud Trace Service (CTS) records operations on CBR resources, facilitating future queries, audits, and backtracking.

-Fault Recovery CBR allows you to back up and restore certain cloud resources, including ECSs, EVS disks, SFS Turbo file systems, and Workspace desktops.
-If any of these types of resources fail, you can use backups to restore to the source or new resources.
+Fault Recovery CBR allows you to back up and restore cloud resources, including ECSs, EVS disks, SFS Turbo file systems, and Workspace desktops.
+If a resource fails, you can use backups to quickly restore data and services.
+For more information, see Function Overview.

 Cloud Backup and Recovery (CBR) allows you to easily back up Elastic Cloud Servers (ECSs), Bare Metal Servers (BMSs), and Elastic Volume Service (EVS) disks, as well as on-premises VMware virtual environments.